 "Hereditary traits and changes in hormones can both naturally cause a receding hairline, but can usually be adjusted by your doctor," explains Maldonado.
 If you notice that your mother or other members of your family have thin and receding hairlines, a dermatologist might be the answer.

 If you've recently given birth, the good news is you might just be caught in a waiting game.
-Maldonado tells us, "usually six to nine months after having a child, most women lose hair around their hairline."
+"Usually six to nine months after having a child, most women lose hair around their hairline," notes Maldonado.
 While it's totally normal, there's no denying it's something you'll want to treat.
 "A solution to this is to keep taking your prenatal vitamins for a while even after giving birth to help keep the hair stronger and slow the hair fall-out."

 Remove Your Semi-Permanent Hair Extensions